Tutorial: Designer - deploy a machine learning model

 By default, the Web Service Input will expect the same data schema as the component output data which connects to the same downstream port as it.
 In this sample, Web Service Input and Automobile price data (Raw) connect to the same downstream component, hence Web Service Input expect the same data schema as Automobile price data (Raw) and target variable column

 priceis included in the schema.
 However, usually When you score the data, you won't know the target variable values.
 For such case, you can remove the target variable column in the inference pipeline using Select Columns in Dataset component.
 Make sure that the output of Select Columns in Dataset removing target variable column is connected to the same port as the output of the Web Service Intput component.

 Select Submit, and use the same compute target and experiment that you used in part one.

 If this is the first run, it may take up to 20 minutes for your pipeline to finish running.
 The default compute settings have a minimum node size of 0, which means that the designer must allocate resources after being idle.
 Repeated pipeline runs will take less time since the compute resources are already allocated.
-Additionally, the designer uses cached results for each module to further improve efficiency.
+Additionally, the designer uses cached results for each component to further improve efficiency.